Susheela Raman: Music for Crocodiles

 Music for Crocodiles, Raman's third album, was released in 2005.
 It had been partly recorded in Chennai (Madras), India.
 The album included "The Same Song" which was used by Mira Nair for the end credits of her film The Namesake.
 (Nair also used Raman's version of the 1960s Hindi film song "Ye Mera Divanapan Hai" from the previous album).

 On Music for Crocodiles Raman sang for the first time in French on "L'Ame Volatile".

 Raman's training in Carnatic classical music makes its presence felt in Tamil classical titles such as "Sharavana," her singing "Meanwhile" (on the same album) in a rāgam called Kanakaangi, and in the song "Light Years" which features a melody in Kalyani rāgam as well as the veena playing of Punya 'Devi' Srinivas.

-In 2006 Susheela was again nominated for a BBC World Music Award and was the subject of a one-hour documentary by French-German TV Channel Arte, called Indian Journey directed by Mark Kidel.
+In 2006, Raman was again nominated for a BBC World Music Award and was the subject of a one-hour documentary by French-German TV Channel Arte, called Indian Journey directed by Mark Kidel.

 331/3

-Susheela's deal with Narada ended in 2006 and that year she independently recorded an album 331/3, a set of re-imaginings of tracks from the nineteen sixties and seventies.
+Raman's deal with Narada ended in 2006 and that year she independently recorded an album 331/3, a set of re-imaginings of tracks from the nineteen sixties and seventies.
 Artists covered include Bob Dylan, John Lennon, The Velvet Underground, Captain Beefheart, Jimi Hendrix, Can and Throbbing Gristle.
 The album features long term collaborators Sam Mills on guitar, Vincent Segal on cello, and tabla player and percussionist Aref Durvesh.

 The album was released in April 2007 in France on the independent label XIII Bis.